Plan my visit

 A special ticket fee is applied at park tills upon presentation of an invalidity card (from 80% invalidity).
 As our staff are not authorised to evaluate a handicap, please always present a valid declaration (less than one year) from an independent physician.
 The declaration is to confirm that you are disabled and therefore cannot access the attractions alone.

-Park access is free to people in wheelchairs.
+Park access is free to people in wheelchairs and blind people.
 The traditional entry prices are applicable for accompanying persons.

 After having purchased your ticket, you will receive a fast reference booklet as well as a wrist band for you and your personal attendants.
 These will help during your visit and give you access to some of the rides.
 This wrist band is non-transferable and valid only on the day on which it is delivered.
 It must be presented to our staff in order to facilitate your visit.
 Under no circumstances will a removed wrist band be replaced.